opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 .. note:: Columns can also be animated by working in the Function Editor (see  :ref:`Editing Curves and Numerical Columns <editing_curves_and_numerical_columns>`  )

-In case a model section is an animation level consisting of several drawing instead of a single one, for example the character’s hand is an animation level consisting of drawings of the hand in different positions, the Skeleton tool ( |Toonz71_348| ) lets you also flip through the drawings to choose the one you need.
+In case a model section is an animation level consisting of several drawing instead of a single one, for example the character’s hand is an animation level consisting of drawings of the hand in different positions, the Skeleton tool (|skeleton|) lets you also flip through the drawings to choose the one you need.

 .. tip:: **To select a model section:**

-    Choose the Skeleton tool ( |Toonz71_349| ), set the mode to Animate, and click the section in the work area.
+    Choose the Skeleton tool (|skeleton|), set the mode to Animate, and click the section in the work area.